Success probability of the Babai estimators for box-constrained integer linear models: Effects of LLL-P, SQRD and V-BLAST on

-In Tables \ref{tb:3} and \ref{tb:6}, $\sigma=\sigma_3 \equiv (0.3\max(r_{ii})+0.7\min(r_{ii}))/1.68$.
-It is easy to verify that neither \eqref{e:mincond} (almost) nor \eqref{e:maxcond} holds in theory.
-In theory we do not have results cover this situation.
-The numerical results in the two tables indicate all of the three permutation strategies can either increase or decrease $P^\sBB$ and $\mu^\sBB$ can be larger or smaller than $P^\sBB$, $P_\sL^\sBB$, $P_\sS^\sBB$ and $P_\sV^\sBB$.
-The reason we chose 0.3 and 0.7 rather than a more natural choice of 0.5 and 0.5 in defining $\sigma$ here is that we may not be able to observe both increasing and decreasing phenomenons due to limited runs.
+indicating that \eqref{e:maxcond} does not hold and it is very likely that \eqref{e:mincond} does not hold either.
+In theory we do not have results that cover this situation.
+The numerical results in the two tables indicate all of the three permutation strategies can either increase or decrease $P^\sBB$ strictly and $\mu^\sBB$ can be larger or smaller than $P^\sBB$, $P_\sL^\sBB$, $P_\sS^\sBB$ and $P_\sV^\sBB$.
+The reason we chose 0.3 and 0.7 rather than a more natural choice of 0.5 and 0.5 in defining $\sigma$ here is that we may not be able to observe both increasing and decreasing phenomena due to limited runs.

 Now we make comments on the success probability of ordinary Babai points.
-From Tables \ref{tb:1}-\ref{tb:6}, we observe that LLL-P always (nonstrictly) increases $P^\sOB$, and SQRD and V-BLAST almost always increases $P^\sOB$ (there is one exceptional case for SQRD in Table \ref{tb:4} and two exceptional cases for V-BLAST in Table \ref{tb:6}).
+From Tables \ref{tb:1}-\ref{tb:6}, we observe that LLL-P always increases (not strictly) $P^\sOB$, and SQRD and V-BLAST almost always increases $P^\sOB$ (there is one exceptional case for SQRD in Table \ref{tb:4} and two exceptional cases for V-BLAST in Table \ref{tb:6}).
 Thus the ordinary case is different from the box-constrained case.
 We also observe $P^\sOB \leq P^\sBB$ for the same permutation strategies.
 Sometimes the difference between the two is large (see Tables \ref{tb:5} and \ref{tb:6}).

 Each of Tables \ref{tb:1}-\ref{tb:6} displays the results for only 10 runs due to space limitation.
 To make up for this shortcoming, we give Tables \ref{tb:ICD1} and \ref{tb:ICD2}, which display some statistics for 1000 runs on the data generated exactly the same way as the data for the 10 runs.
-Specifically these two tables display the number of runs, in which $P^\sBB$ ($P^\sOB$) increases, keeps unchanged and decreases after each of the three permutation strategies is applied for Case 1 and Case 2, respectively.
+Specifically these two tables display the number of runs, in which $P^\sBB$ ($P^\sOB$) strictly increases, keeps unchanged and strictly decreases after each of the three permutation strategies is applied for Case 1 and Case 2, respectively.
 In the two tables, $\sigma_1$, $\sigma_2$ and $\sigma_3$ are defined in the same as those used in Tables \ref{tb:1}--\ref{tb:6}.

 From Tables \ref{tb:ICD1} and \ref{tb:ICD2}, we can see that often these permutation strategies increase or decrease $P^\sBB$ for the same data.
 The numerical results given in all the tables suggest that if the condition \eqref{e:mincond} holds, we should have confidence to use any of these permutation strategies; and if the condition \eqref{e:maxcond} holds we should not use any of them.